Hilberath/altv-gas-station/README.md

 ### Features

-- [x] Basic design of the Gas Station in HTML, CSS and JS
+- [x] Basic design of the gas station in HTML, CSS and JS
-- [ ] Refueling process starts by clicking on the nozzle
+- [ ] Refueling process of a vehicle
 - [ ] Payment process with cash or card

 ## Deutsch